AI for Reaction Outcome and Synthetic Route Prediction

 The meeting will also consider:

-Data sourcing, sharing, and quality.
+Data sourcing, sharing, and quality including data standards.

 Automated experimentation to generate reaction knowledge.